A Wide Orbit Exoplanet OGLE-2012-BLG-0838Lb: Microlensing models

 \subsection{Wide binary-lens model}

 To represent a binary-lens model, we use following parameters: $t_0$ -- the epoch of the minimum approach, $u_0$ -- the minimum separation (normalized to $\theta_\E$), $t_\E$ -- the Einstein timescale, $\rho$ -- the source radius (normalized to $\theta_\E$), $\alpha$ -- the angle between the source trajectory and the lens axis, $s$, and $q$.
-For parameter conventions we follow \citet{skowron11} except for $t_0$ and $u_0$, which are defined relative to the primary lens.
-The first three parameters ($t_0$, $u_0$, and $t_\E$) are constrained by the main subevent, i.e., their values can be obtained by fitting a point-lens model to the data with the anomaly epochs removed.
-The other parameters are constrained by the time and length of the anomaly, and all except $\rho$ can be relatively well estimated by visual inspection of the light curve.
+For parameter conventions we follow \citet{skowron11} and define $t_0$ and $u_0$ relative to the primary lens.
+The first three parameters ($t_0$, $u_0$, and $t_\E$) are constrained by the main subevent, i.e., their values can be obtained by fitting a point-source point-lens model to the data with the short-duration anomaly epochs removed (${\rm HJD'}$ from 6077 to 6083).
+The other parameters are constrained by the time and length of the short-duration anomaly except $\rho$, and can be reasonably well estimated by visual inspection of the light curve.
 There are two additional flux parameters: the source flux and the blending flux.
 We estimate them separately for each model using linear regression.
-The linear limb-darkening coefficient is assumed to be $\Gamma = 0.46$, which was estimated based on a preliminary fitted model and the color-surface brightness relations by \citet{claret11}.
+The linear limb-darkening coefficients are assumed to be $\Gamma_I = 0.46$, $\Gamma_{MOA-R} = 0.51$, and $\Gamma_{MOA,V} = 0.66$, which were estimated based on a preliminary fitted model and the color-surface brightness relations by \citet{claret11}.

-We first tried to fit the model using the frequently used Monte Carlo Markov chain (MCMC) technique.
-Multiple runs were carried out with a variety of settings: most importantly, the covariance matrix used for selecting candidate steps was modified.
-Yet, not a single run was well-mixed.
-The chains became trapped in narrow local minima and did not move out of them even after hundreds or thousands steps.
-We then used Multimodal Ellipsoidal Nested Sampling algorithm or MultiNest \citep{feroz08,feroz09}.
+We explored the parameter space using the Multimodal Ellipsoidal Nested Sampling algorithm or MultiNest \citep{feroz08,feroz09}.
 At each step MultiNest approximates the probed distribution by a union of multidimentional ellipsoids.
-MultiNest fitted the model without any of the problems seen in MCMC.
-It turned out that the parameter space has a complicated shape that caused the usual MCMC technique to get stuck in local minima.
+MultiNest can sample the multimodal posterior and search for multiple separated modes, which is an important advantage.
+The search for multiple modes can be run on all parameters or a selected subset of parameters.
+Additionally, MultiNest properly calculates Bayesian evidence for each mode.
+In our practice, MultiNest requires more model evaluations than the Monte Carlo Markov Chain (MCMC) methods, but execution time is not a limiting factor for OGLE-2012-BLG-0838.
+MultiNest was able to model OGLE data alone, while MCMC methods had poor convergence.